Requirements and forms for driving schools and instructors

 Upon meeting certain additional requirements, an instructor may be certified to teach the DMV approved 5-Hour Pre-licensing Course to individuals who want to obtain a driver license.

-A driving school must meet several requirements, which are identified in Commissioner’s Regulations Part 76 and Section 394 of the New York State Vehicle and Traffic Law, including
+A driving school must meet several requirements, which are identified in Commissioner’s Regulations Part 76 (PDF) and Section 394 of the New York State Vehicle and Traffic Law (PDF), including

 - the driving school must have an approved place of business that consists of